v-sec0/ccna-mdnotes/Open Shortest Path First (OSPF).md

 **OSPF Area:** A OSPF area is a grouping of contiguous networks and routers.
 Routers within an area share an Area ID on the interface configured for that area.
 A router can be apart of multiple areas so each interface will have the Area ID of the area it's configured to connect to.

+**Broadcast (multi-access):** A broadcast/multi-access network allows multiple devices to connect to or access the same network, enabling a broadcast ability so a single packet can be delivered to multiple endpoints.

+**Nonbroadcast multi-access:** A nonbroadcast multi-access networks like Frame Relay, X.25, and Asynchronous Transfer Mode (ATM) allows for multi-access without the broadcast ability.